 Your boyfriend tells you a story about an awkward situation he had today at work.
 He was coming out of the elevator and said "goodbye" to a coworker, but then realized that they were both walking in the same direction.
 He didn't know what to do.
-You understand how he felt, because you've had situations like this before as well.
-You say:
+You understand how he felt.
+You say this because you too have been in the same situation.

 I hate when that happens!